thegenemyers/FASTK/README.md

 10 (inclusive), and `(A-B)[7-]` accepts all k&#8209;mer that are in the first table but not the second and have a count of 7 or more.
 With regard to precedence, this operator binds more tightly than any of the logical operators.

+* In addition to the post-fix []-operator, the {}-operator has the same range syntax but rather than filter k-mers on their count, the k-mers are filter on the percent GC bias of the k-mer, i.e. the number of G's and C's in the k-mer divided by the k-mer length as a percentage between 0 and 100.

 * Any sub-expression can be preceded by the prefix modulation operator #, which returns the k&#8209;mer of its subexpression with a count of 1 (if the sub-expression